tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Bucket 接口/日志管理（logging）/GET Bucket logging_intl_en.md

-## Description
+## Overview
-This API is used to get the logging configuration of a bucket.
+This API is used to query the logging configuration of a source bucket.

->!Only the bucket owner can make this request.
+>!Only the owner of the source bucket has permission to call this API.

 ## Request